HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 On Windows, we want to use WeChat hook to achieve direct chat using our app, through WeChat platform.
 (We will introduce details later.)
 The app will be build with Electron Framework, with React.js as front end and Node.js as backend.
 The app will rely on IPC communication.

-On Android, due to the limitation of retrieving root privilege on Android devices, we decided to extend the current keyboard app to add another
+On Android, due to the limitation of retrieving root privilege on Android devices, we decided to extend the current keyboard app to add another plugin using Kotlin.
 ### Function design
 The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal.